hl3012/todo-list-api/README.md

 ## Background

-A simple todo API demonstrating CRUD operations, filtering, and access control
+A simple todo API demonstrating CRUD operations, filtering, and access control.

-- All registered users can view all Todos, search by multiple criteria, and create new Todos.
+- Registered users can create todos, and all registered users can view all Todos, search by multiple criteria.
 - Only the owner of a Todo can update or delete it.
+Visitors(not logged in) cannot access todos.
 - Register and login endpoints are provided.

 ---